zusha1992/Schedule_Bar_Workers/README.md

 # Schedule_Bar_Workers
-fixing shifts between workers in different hours and different days
+shifts arrangement between workers in different hours and different days in a resturant. managing supllyers orders